pearupung/csharpcourse/README.md

 - **CON4-005** Complete the menu structure as much as you can w/o gameplay in mind
 - **CON4-006** Clean up and reorganise the menusystem of unnecessary fields
 - **CON4-007** Move menusystem UI outside of the menu system
-- **CON4-008** Implement gameplay/gameflow using the new menusystem, keep UI separate
+- think about separating the gameboard and the game UI
 - think about separating the menusystem and menu UI
-- think about separating the gameboard and the game UI
 - think about having a win/lose window
 - think about generalising the menu/menuitem components and behaviour
     - having a property on menu items that specify on which levels they appear (strategy pattern?)